-Yes, you probably have forgotten just how bad Republican governance has been for American leadership over the past two years.
-This book is a good one to have on your shelf in the days ahead when we’ll be told two and two make five.
+Yes, you probably have forgotten some aspects of just how bad Republican governance has been for American leadership over the past two years.

-The critique I did not find reading The Empty Throne and was waiting for was why American leadership should be a good idea or goal for anyone in the rest of the world to rely on when every four years we have a coinflip of electing a representative of the Republican Party as currently constituted, willing to invade and bomb wherever they please, disregard any prior agreements they don’t care for, and prop up malleable despots.
-If Democrats are better about this, and they are, they certainly not blameless, either.
-And they’re the best case scenario.
+But the critique I did not find reading The Empty Throne and that I was waiting for was why American leadership should be a good idea for anyone in the rest of the world to rely on when every four years our country is a coinflip away from electing an avatar of the Republican Party as currently constituted, willing to invade and bomb wherever they please, disregard any prior agreements they don’t care for, and prop up malleable despots.
+If Democrats are better about this—and they are—they certainly not blameless, either.
+They’re also the best case scenario.

 One of the book’s taglines is “America is abandoning the world it made—with disastrous consequences.”
 For a certain class of people in the United States to be able to get their way most of the time, that may be true, sure.